mavaddat/nvm-windows/README.md

 realize just how much of a pain symlinks are on Windows.
 This is why it hasn't happened before.

 In order to create/modify a symlink, you must be running as an admin, and you must get around Windows UAC (that annoying prompt).
-Luckily, this is a challenge I already solved with some helper scripts in [node-windows](https://github.com/coreybutler/node-windows).
+Luckily, this is a challenge @coreybutler solved with some helper scripts in [node-windows](https://github.com/coreybutler/node-windows).
 As a result, NVM for Windows maintains a single symlink that is put in the system `PATH` during installation only.
 Switching to different versions of node is a matter of switching the symlink target.
 As a result, this utility does **not** require you to run `nvm use x.x.x` every time you open a console window.
 When you _do_ run `nvm use x.x.x`, the active version of node is automatically updated across all open console windows.
 It also persists